simonfn/angular-proxy/README.md

-# Web multiserver provider
+# Web app with built-in proxy

-- serve a frontend while using seemlessly different servers as a unique endpoint for backend
+- serve a frontend while using seemlessly different backend as a unique endpoint (with the proxy)

 # Steps
 - enable access from 0.0.0.0 in the backend and frontend servers startup parameters